Agusb04/Agusb04/README.md

 # Welcome to My GitHub Profile!

 👋 Hi there!
-I'm a passionate IT Engineer student currently in my first year, eager to dive deep into the world of programming and technology.
+I'm a passionate IT Engineer student currently in my first year at University of Buenos Aires (UBA), eager to dive deep into the world of programming and technology.

 ## About Me
 - **Age**: 20 years old
 - **Field of Study**: IT Engineering
-- **Current Year**: 1st Year Student
+- **Current Year**: 1st Year
+- **ENGLISH B2 LEVEL CERTIFICATE ACHIEVED**

 ## Skills
 I’m continually expanding my skill set, and here’s what I know so far: